Connect with others who understand.

 Written by Emily Wagner, M.S.

-Seborrheic dermatitis is a chronic (ongoing) type of eczema that causes greasy scales and itchy, flaky patches on the skin and scalp.
-Its name is based on the fact that it occurs on areas of the skin that have a lot of sebaceous glands (oil glands).
-Seborrheic dermatitis isn’t caused by a lack of personal hygiene, and it’s not contagious.
-There currently is no cure for seborrheic dermatitis, but with the right combination of treatments, symptoms and flares can be managed.
+Seborrheic dermatitis is a chronic (long-term) type of eczema that causes greasy scales and itchy, flaky patches on the skin and scalp.
+It often appears in areas with a lot of sebaceous glands (oil glands).

 How Common Is Seborrheic Dermatitis?